drobin04/Dashboardify/to-do.md

 * Add password authentication method
 * Add 'default' site-wide settings for new dashboards
 	* Background photo
+* Update usercss.php to pull css from dashboard insteal of globally for user.
+Or perhaps break it out to either / both distinct options.
+* Setup option to remove dashboards where no valid existing user association can be found
+* Add password authentication method

 * Interface on setup page to list default / global widgets
 * After submitting, on newwidget.php, check if user is actually an admin before accepting / processing / saving the flag for global / default.